mbh038/mbh038.github.io/index.md

 ## Currently

 I have worked as a lecturer in the HE in FE sector for 19 years, having previously been a research physicist in Switzerland and France for 6 years.
 I have written, managed and delivered a number of HE courses up to Masters level, including a BSc Renewable Energy and Carbon Management.
 In the last two years I have successfully completed many (>25) MOOCs in statistical analysis, machine learning, big data and more, mainly using R, and Python but also Matlab, MS Azure and other tools.
 I have so far used these new skills to carry out market research, to model heat flows in old buildings, to simulate wind speed and solar variation and to model a pumped storage energy solution for a local town.
 The heat flow work was part of a long running collaboration with conservation officers within Cornwall Council, funded by a Townscape Heritage Initiative lottery money.
 It was published last year and presented at an international conference (EECHB 2016).
+I am now embarking on a machine learning/IoT project to develop a biologger and software to determine the state of movement of farm animals from accelerometer data alone.

 ## Employment